paycoreio/docs/docs/connectors/crosspay/index.md

 [//]: # (Choose Test Mode for test connection with CrossPay.)

 Choose Currency and Features.
-You can set these parameters according to available currencies and features for your CrossPay account, but it is necessary to check details of the connection with your PayCore.io account manager.
+You can set these parameters according to available currencies and features for your CrossPay account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.

 !!! success
     You have connected **CrossPay** H2H merchant account!